OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 03 - Run in Copilot.md

 ## Exercise 3 -

 ## Step 1 - Test in Microsoft Copilot for Microsoft 365 (single parameter)

+Begin by clicking the "Try the new Teams" switch to move to the new Teams client application.

-Navigate to the Microsoft Copilot for Microsoft 365 chat.
+> IMPORTANT - Microsoft Copilot for Microsoft 365 only works in the "New" Teams.
+Please don't miss this step!

+> If you restart your debugger after switching to "New" teams, you may get an error message after the debugger starts.
+This is a known problem; please just close the error dialog and continue testing.

+In the left navigation, click on "M365 Chat" to open Copilot.

 Check the lower left of the chat user interface, below the compose box.
 You should see a plugin icon 1️⃣ .
 Click this and enable the Northwind Inventory plugin 2️⃣ .

 ![Plugin panel](./images/03-02-Plugin-Panel.png)

+> NOTE: In the Ingite labs you may see a second "Northwind Inventory" app, with an icon that has a yellow background.
+We've hosted a copy of Northwind Inventory in Microsoft Azure and installed this app into the lab tenants.
+While it's there as a fallback, if you want to see the queries in your log window you need to use the copy with the blue background, which is the local running copy of the app.

 For best results, start a new chat by typing "New chat" before each prompt or set of related prompts.